BlockchainCommons/XID-Quickstart/concepts/elision-cryptography.md

 ## Types of Elision and Their Effects

 Gordian Envelopes support different types of elision for different disclosure needs.
-Each one substitutes one part of an envelope with a has.
+Each one substitutes one part of an envelope with a hash.

 1. Subject Elision: hides the identity (e.g., "Alice")
-2. Predicate Elision: hides the attribute name (e.g., "read")
+2. Predicate Elision: hides the assertion predicate (e.g., "read")
-3. Object Elision: hides the attribute value (e.g., "Pride & Prejudice")
+3. Object Elision: hides the assertion object (e.g., "Pride & Prejudice")
-4. Assertion Elision: Hides all of the attribute (e.g., "read Pride & Prejudice")
+4. Assertion Elision: Hides all of the assertion (e.g., "read Pride & Prejudice")
 5. Envelope Elision: hides the entire envelope or subenvelope (e.g., "Alice read Pride & Prejudice")

 Obviously, different types of elision will have different uses